WyldePointer/Socket-Programming-Package/README.md

 * Listen for connections with the listen() system call.
 * Accept a connection with the accept() system call.
 This call is blocked untill a connection is successfully created.
 * Send and recieve data.

+# Socket Information
+There are two critical things that each program must define after creating a new socket.
+Those are:
+* Address Domain
+* Socket Type
+Remember that two processes are able to communicate with each other if they have the same socket types in the same domain.